We are a non-competing village band with the primary aim of having fun and supporting local communities

 The Band is always open to pipers and drummers of any age and provides tuition for learners.
 Two former members of the chanter class have gone on to compete along with world class pipers at the prestigious Glenfiddich competition at Blair Castle.
 Visit the ‘Join Us’ section.

-Find out more about our Pipe Major, Drum Sergeant, Pipe Sergeant and bass drummer by visiting the 'Band Members' page.
+Find out more about some of our band members by visiting the 'Band Members' page.